 - 2 cups (12 ounces) semisweet chocolate chips, melted

 - In a large saucepan, combine sugar, corn syrup and peanut butter.
-Cook over medium-low heat until the sugar is dissolved.
-Remove from heat; add cereal and stir until coated.
+Cook and stir over medium-low heat until sugar is dissolved.
+Remove from heat; stir in cereal.
 Spread into a greased 13x9-in. pan; press lightly.
 Spread melted chocolate over bars.
 Chill.

 Mar 9, 2014

 Taste like the scotcheroos without the butterscotch chips.
 Fast and easy....

 This is a favorite For the peanut butter lovers at our house.

 The melted chocolate pushes these bars over the top!
 This is a easy, quick and yummy recipe.
 I have made these many time, often omitting the melted chocolate and pressing 1 cup of mini chocolate chips into the top.
 This eliminates lots of sticky, chocolatey hands!
 Plus, not quite as sweet.
 Wonderful combination of flavors!

 I never made this recipe but I happened to come across it and found out that it is pretty much the same recipe my Mom makes all the time- especially when I was a kid.
 We loved them and now that I have made them some they are really easy!
 You can also subsitute half of the corn syrup for honey.
 In the recipe we use, sometimes you need 8 cups of cereal and for the topping, we use 1 cup chocolate chips and 1 cup butterscotch chips.
 SO good!

 Finally! an outstanding recipe for Peanut Butter Bars.
 I didn't quite have a full cup of light corn syrup so I improvised and used honey.
 Couldn't tell the difference.
 I also used aluminum foil to line my 9 X 13 pan before adding the Rice Krispie Mixture.